 - Prefer a Tele?
 These are the best Telecasters available today

-Here, we’re answering the question of which Fender Stratocasters are best.
+That's why we're here to answer the question of which Fender Stratocasters are the best.
 Whether you’re after a budget electric bearing the Fender logo, or something more upmarket, by the end of this guide you should know the difference between the various Fender Stratocaster models, and be closer to knowing which one is right for you.

 What are the best Stratocasters?

-If you’re looking more of a top-line, US-made Strat, the Fender American Original '60s Stratocaster ooze all the class and pedigree you’d expect from the Big F. Boasting Custom Shop-associated finishes like Shell Pink and Olympic White, here’s an instrument guaranteed to feel, look and sound the part.
+If you’re looking more of a top-line, US-made Strat, the Fender American Original '60s Stratocaster oozes all the class and pedigree you’d expect from the Big F. Boasting Custom Shop-associated finishes like Shell Pink and Olympic White, it's an instrument that's guaranteed to feel, look and sound the part.

 Best Stratocasters: buying advice